m-elwin/robotdns/README.md

 # Server Installation
 ## RobotDNS User Setup
-1. Create a new user called `robotdns` (or whatever you want).
+1. Create a new user called `robotdns`.
 For example: `useradd -m robotdns`.
-2. In the `robotdns` home directory, `git clone https://github.com:m-elwin/robotdns.git`
+2. In the `robotdns` home directory, `git clone https://github.com/m-elwin/robotdns.git`
 3. To provide a user access, obtain their public ssh key.
-   - `~/robotdns/robot_users.py add <keyfile.pub> hostname` to add the user's key.
+   - `~/robotdns/robot_users.py --add <keyfile.pub> hostname` to add the user's key.
    - Each key is tied to exactly one hostname.
-4. To remove a client use `~/robotdns/robot_users.py rm hostname
+4. To remove a client use `~/robotdns/robot_users.py --rm hostname

 ## Install and Configure dnsmasq
 1. `sudo apt install dnsmasq`